SPAAM-community/wss-summer-school/docs/2022/day-1.md

 - Why is 'Index-Hopping' a problem?
 - What is good software to evaluate the quality of your sequencing runs?

+## Software

+For today's practical sessions, a standard UNIX environment with a (ba)sh shell is necessary (e.g. Linux, OSX) - no additional software is required.

 ## Practical 1B: Bare Bones Bash 1

 **Instructors**: Aida Andrades Valtueña and Thiseas Lamnidis